 - Baby/toddler – Here’s a list of what rides babies and toddlers CAN go on.
-You’ll be surprised at how much you an do with them.
+You’ll be surprised at how much you can do with them.

 - Entertainment – There are plenty of shows and more at each park.
 There’s something for everyone in your group.
 There are daily things that happen all over the parks and some shows that are only on certain days of the week.
 You will want to take a look at them and decide which shows you want to see.
 Use the Disneyland app to show you entertainment options and schedules.
-Or grab an entertainment schedule at the turnstiles as you enter the gates.
-Watching the parade is a must!
+There are 3 exciting nightly shows at Disneyland read about them here.
+Watch the parade, see Fantasimic and the fireworks is a must!
 Read more about parades here.
+And for more about Fantasmic read here.
+Check this post for tips and when they have fireworks at Disneyland.
 The night time show World of Color at Disney California Adventure happens every night.
-For the best view of this show you need to get a FastPass, more about World of Color here.
+Everything you need to know about World of Color is found here.

 First timers from Walt Disney World – things you should know

-If you normally visit Walt Disneyworld and you’re coming to Disneyland I’m here to help!
-These are some of the differences between the two.
+If you normally visit Walt Disney World and you’re coming to Disneyland I’m here to help!
+I have another blog post you should read about the differences between the two.

 - Disneyland doesn’t offer a dining plan.